 “Guess What - - the spring is running again!
 The spring which I declared officially deceased in my report of March 1973 is running again.
 Actually I was wrong when I made my pronouncement as it never was completely dead, and even that year of 1973 it rose but it did so so late that I had already decided on its demise and had written its obituary.
 I think that the annual fluctuations of the spring are interesting and, assuming you will find them of some interest too, I will go back over its history.”

 Below: The existing catch basin and pump of the Great Medicine Spring, not functional, as seen in 2008.
+It is unclear when the existing rectangular stone catch basin was put in, but it is just downhill from the pump on the spring and predates the work done by the Friends in 1999/2000.
 Photo G D Bebeau.

 That history he speaks of is the 1951 and 1954 comments given at the start of this article -